Questions about the application process and payment

 All Member contributions and Observer fees will be based on the declared position of the Member/Observer, as at the 30th September of the prior year.

-In both cases, the ECRT is based upon the worldwide turnover generated by the entire corporate group's products and services related to electronic communications, not simply that of the Member company.
+The ECRT is based upon the worldwide turnover generated by the entire corporate group's products and services related to electronic communications, not simply that of the Member company.
 See the ETSI ECRT Definition.

 Participation in oneM2M is included in the contribution for full and associate ETSI members and just needs to be requested.